Residence permit

 Following different decisions of the Supreme Court, in June 2021 the Minister of Inclusion, Social Security and Migration adopted an instruction on the procedure for issuing of temporary residence permits for “labour roots” reasons (arraigo laboral).[10]
 The instruction is aimed at regularising migrants, and especially former asylum seekers whose application for international protection was rejected, who lived and worked in Spain for at least two years.[11]

-With the aim of promoting a people’s legislative initiative to regularise 500,000 persons by collecting 500,000 signatures, a group of organisations (including a political party) joined to form the platform “ESencialES”.[10]
-In the framework of the campaign, a report highlighting the five good reasons to adopt an extraordinary regularisation of undocumented migrants in Spain was published in March 2022.[11]
-By September 2022, the campaign had obtained 400,000 signatures.[12]
-In the same month, the Episcopal Conference expressed support to the regularisation of migrants.[13]
+With the aim of promoting a people’s legislative initiative to regularise 500,000 persons by collecting 500,000 signatures, a group of organisations (including a political party) joined to form the platform “ESencialES”.[12]
 On December 2022, the campaign reached 700,000 signatures, that were submitted to the Office for the Electoral Roll, in order to start the Parliamentary procedure.
-A gathering in front of the Congress was also organised by the Platform ESencialES, with the aim of celebrating the great support received for this Popular Legislative Initiative.[14]
-The parliamentary procedure foresees a maximum of 6 months to analyse the popular initiative and to submit it, if the case, to the Congress for its consideration.[15]
-In May 2023 the Platform ESencialES presented the popular initiative to the Congress.[16]
-In December 2023, Caritas urged the Government to reactivate the process to regularise 500,000 migrants in an administrative irregular situation.[17]
-In March 2024, the legislative initiative the Congress retook the discussion of the proposal, which is expected to be adopted before summer 2024.[18]
+In May 2023 the Platform ESencialES presented the popular initiative to the Congress.[13]
+In December 2023, Caritas urged the Government to reactivate the process to regularise 500,000 migrants in an administrative irregular situation.[14]
+In March 2024, the Congress retook the discussion of the proposal, and voted in favour of it in April.[15]

 [1] Article 34(3) Aliens Regulation.